 17.2 Notwithstanding the provisions in paragraph 1, Duynie is at all times entitled to present a dispute for settlement by arbitration to the London Court of International Arbitration ("LCIA"), in accordance with the LCIA Arbitration Rules.

 17.3 The laws of England and Wales exclusively applies to all offers of sale and all (purchase) agreements to which Duynie is party.
 The application of the Vienna Sales Convention (United Nations Convention on Contracts for the International Sale of Goods) is expressly excluded.

 Article 18 Final Provisions

 18.1 With regard to the agreement each party is considered an independent contractor and none of the parties will have the right to represent or bind the other.
 Nothing in the agreement or in these General Terms and Conditions of Sale and Delivery establishes or will have established a joint venture, a partnership or an agency relationship between the parties.

-18.2 The Dutch language is the authentic language of these terms and conditions.
+18.2 The English language is the authentic language of these terms and conditions.

 18.3 In the event that one or several provisions of these general terms and conditions would appear to be non-binding, wholly or in part, the other provisions of these terms and conditions remain in force.
 Duynie reserves the right to replace the non-binding provisions with provisions that are binding and that differ as little as possible from the replaced provision, taking into account the objective and the purpose and intent of these general terms and conditions.